Hypnotherapy to help reduce Anxiety

 Anxiety is a natural response to a stressful situation.
 Sometimes though once we’ve experienced it, it’s difficult to stop.
 If you feel anxious, hypnotherapy can help,

-Back in the 1980s, I took part in some research at the Warneford Hospital in Oxford.
+Back in the 1980s, I took part in some research at the Warneford Hospital in Oxford into anxiety and panic attacks.
 My brain and body activity were monitored whilst was asked to hyperventilate.
 I experienced my breathing become erratic, difficult to take deep breaths, my heartbeat increased, my vision blurred, my mouth went dry, I felt dizzy and everything went purple, then I saw a tunnel before passing out momentarily.

 So I know if anyone has had a panic attack, these are the more serious side effects you can experience.

 Anxiety – symptoms

 - palpitations (racing heart),

 This component produces anxiety symptoms which affect us on a purely psychological level and are mostly as a direct result of adrenaline release during the ‘fight or fight’ response.

 Secondly, there is a psychological component, characterised by anxiety symptoms such as:

 - deep feelings of fear.

 These anxiety symptoms may be constant or may be more intense during an anxiety attack (panic attack).
 Like the physiological anxiety symptoms, these are harmless but they can make the sufferer feel helpless and desperate.